ExObsSim/taurex-emcee/docs/source/user/overview.rst

 The ``taurex-emcee`` plugin enables the use of the ``emcee`` sampler in TauREx3.1 retrievals.

-To make use of the plugin, you can simply your existing optimizer with the ``emcee`` sampler.
+To make use of the plugin, you can simply replace your existing optimizer with the ``emcee`` sampler.

 For example if we have a multinest optimizer defined as::